minima/mopub-ios-sdk/README.md

 **Please Note: We no longer accept GitHub Issues**

+## New Pull Requests?

+Thank you for submitting pull requests to the MoPub iOS GitHub repository.
+Our team regularly monitors and investigates all submissions for inclusion in our official SDK releases.
+Please note that MoPub does not directly merge these pull requests at this time.
+Please reach out to your account team or [support@mopub.com](mailto:support@mopub.com) if you have further questions.

 ## Disclosure
 MoPub v4.16 SDK integrates technology from our partners Integral Ad Science, Inc. (“IAS”) and Moat, Inc. (“Moat”) in order to support viewability measurement and other proprietary reporting that [IAS](https://integralads.com/capabilities/viewability/) and [Moat](https://moat.com/analytics) provide to their advertiser and publisher clients.
 You have the option to remove or disable this technology by following the opt-out instructions [below](#disableViewability).